logo for my-island-penang.com

 Some of the facts about our State Flag and Emblems, Our population, and our current head of Malaysia Penang state.
 The Capital of Penang is Georgetown, right in the heart of island.

-You can say it is also the busiest with hotels sprouting in Georgetown Penang Introduction.
 Tourism is centralized in the heart of town with heritage sites and traditional craft man still at work in many roads with old Chinese, Malay or Indian name roads.
-Visitors are busy snapping away pictures of Penang Introduction.
-Really a sight to behold.

 Captain Franics Light